JC Penney earnings show retailer still reeling

-JC Penney, which now calls itself JCP, continues to struggle as the most recent quarterly earnings reported a net loss of $123 million.
-This is just one sign of a declining brand that has failed to make itself relevant in today’s retail market.
+JC Penney earnings continues to show the struggles continuing, as the most recent quarterly earnings reported a net loss of $123 million.
+This is just one sign of a declining brand, now called JCP, that has failed to make itself relevant in today’s retail market.
 JC Penney still reeling from past mistakes.

 The other, and far larger sign, is that JCP’s strategy has been to leverage the labels it carries – Levi’s, Izod, Liz Clairborne, etc. – rather than build a strong JCP brand.